Osama bin Laden: Move to Sudan

+Return to Afghanistan

-The 9/11 Commission Report further states:
+The 9/11 Commission Report states:

 In February 1996, Sudanese officials began approaching officials from the United States and other governments, asking what actions of theirs might ease foreign pressure.
 In secret meetings with Saudi officials, Sudan offered to expel Bin Laden to Saudi Arabia and asked the Saudis to pardon him.
 US officials became aware of these secret discussions, certainly by March.
 Saudi officials apparently wanted Bin Laden expelled from Sudan.
 They had already revoked his citizenship, however, and would not tolerate his presence in their country.
 Also Bin Laden may have no longer felt safe in Sudan, where he had already escaped at least one assassination attempt that he believed to have been the work of the Egyptian or Saudi regimes, and paid for by the CIA.

-Due to the increasing pressure on Sudan from Saudi Arabia, Egypt, and the United States, bin Laden was permitted to leave for a country of his choice.
-He chose to return to Jalalabad, Afghanistan aboard a chartered flight on 18 May 1996; there he forged a close relationship with Mullah Mohammed Omar.
-According to the 9/11 Commission, the expulsion from Sudan significantly weakened bin Laden and his organization.
-Some African intelligence sources have argued that the expulsion left bin Laden without an option other than becoming a full-time radical, and that most of the 300 Afghan Arabs who left with him subsequently became terrorists.
-Various sources report that bin Laden lost between $20 million and $300 million in Sudan; the government seized his construction equipment, and bin Laden was forced to liquidate his businesses, land, and even his horses.
+Due to the increasing pressure on Sudan from Saudi Arabia, Egypt, and the United States, Bin Laden was permitted to leave for a country of his choice.
+He chose to return to Jalalabad, Afghanistan aboard a chartered flight on 18 May 1996; there he forged a close relationship with Mullah Omar.
+The expulsion from Sudan significantly weakened Bin Laden and his organization.
+Some African intelligence sources have argued that the expulsion left Bin Laden without an option other than becoming a full-time radical, and that most of the 300 Afghan Arabs who left with him subsequently became terrorists.
+Various sources report that he lost between $20 million and $300 million in Sudan; the government seized his construction equipment, and he was forced to liquidate his businesses, land, and even his horses.